 Benjamin Prentiss on the Threshold of Shiloh

 The failure of the Union high command to anticipate General Albert Sidney Johnston’s attack at Shiloh still generates controversy and debate.
 Looking at the evidence it is clear that Brigadier General William Tecumseh Sherman failed to take the warnings seriously, only planning a scouting expedition for April 6.
-Major General Ulysses S. Grant failed as well by staying at Savannah and formulating no plan of defense nor taking seriously that in the days leading up to Shiloh his cavalry had been bested in the war of posts.
+Major General Ulysses S. Grant failed as well by staying at Savannah and formulating no plan of defense.
+In the days leading up to Shiloh his cavalry had been bested in the war of posts but Grant seemed unmoved.
 Grant was also more worried about Crump’s Landing, where Major General Lewis Wallace’s division guarded the main supply depot.
 Major General John McClernand and Brigadier General Stephen Hurlburt had their worries but were ignored and their divisions were in the rear.
 No one knows what William Wallace, new to division command posted at Pittsburg Landing, thought but he did not have his division ready on April 6.

 Benjamin Prentiss